BitBagCommerce/SyliusCmsPlugin/doc/use_case_sections.md

 # Sections

-With sections, you can organize your blocks and pages under some specific categories.
+With sections, you can organize your blocks and pages under specific categories.
 For instance, you can create a Blog section and display pages and blocks under it.

 Sections in the BitBag SyliusCmsPlugin serve as containers where various elements, such as content blocks, CMS pages,